Pandocomatic

 Adding an internal pandocomatic template to a markdown file helps a lot by simplifying converting that file with pandoc.
 Once you start using pandocomatic more and more, you will discover that most of these internal pandocomatic templates are a lot alike.
 You can re-use these internal pandocomatic templates by moving the common parts to an external pandocomatic template.

-file (see previous chapter) can be specified as the external pandocomatic template hello
+hello_world.md file (see previous chapter) can be specified

-in the pandocomatic configuration file my-config.yaml
+pandocomatic configuration file my-config.yaml as

 templates: